kanidm/kanidm/kanidm_book/src/installing_client_tools.md

     dnf install kanidm-clients

-{{#template
-    templates/kani-warning.md
-    imagepath=images
-    title=Take Note!
-    text=Kanidm frequently uses new Rust versions and features, however Fedora and Centos frequently are behind in Rust releases.
-As a result, they may not always have the latest Kanidm versions available.
-}}
+## Cargo

+The tools are available as a cargo download if you have a rust tool chain available.
+To install rust you should follow the documentation for [rustup](https://rustup.rs/).
+These will be installed into your home directory.
+To update these, re-run the install command.

+    cargo install kanidm_tools

 ## Tools Container

-In some cases if your distribution does not have native kanidm-client support, you can use the cli tools from a docker container instead.
+In some cases if your distribution does not have native kanidm-client support, and you can't access cargo for the install for some reason, you can use the cli tools from a docker container instead.

     docker pull kanidm/tools:latest
     docker run --rm -i -t \